 Shirley May, Director of Young Identity, said: “We are delighted that we have been appointed Resident Artists at HOME, it has been a pleasure responding to the artwork programs at the venue.
 Young Identity participants have benefited from being a part of the ecology of HOME’s programming and we are excited about the work we will produce together in partnership.”

 Dave Moutrey, Artistic Director and CEO of Home, said: “Young Identity’s vital and inspirational work is a great fit for HOME, we love working with them, learning from them, supporting their development as artists but most importantly seeing how much our audiences enjoy and take from their poetry.
 We are very excited to be working with them in the new phase in our relationship.”

 Marisa Draper, Head of Engagement at HOME, said: “Over the past four years, HOME has had the pleasure of working with the extraordinarily talented Young Identity team of poets and spoken word artists, who have created work that amazes, inspires, informs and that interrogates the world-wide issues facing us today.

 “Young Identity are an important part of the HOME family and of the city.
 We are proud to support them as HOME Resident Artists and look forward to working with them in this new capacity.”

-Young Identity have worked with some of the most exciting poets and spoken word artists in the world, including Lemn Sissay, Saul Williams, Linton Kwesi Johnson and Kate Tempest.
+Young Identity have worked with some of the most exciting poets and spoken word artists in the world, including Lemn Sissay, Saul Williams, Linton Kwesi Johnson and Kae Tempest.

-They have performed across the UK and internationally at The Schaubuhne in Berlin to Frankfurt International School Youth Poetry Slam in Germany to America’s YI have performed at Brave New Voices to Nuyorican Poetry Café.
+They have performed across the UK and internationally from The Schaubuhne in Berlin to Frankfurt International School Youth Poetry Slam in Germany, and the Nuyorican Poetry Café, New York.